Matroid schemes and geometric posets: Matroid schemes

-\begin{example} \Cref{fig:cw} depicts the Hasse diagram of two simplicial posets, with a function $\rk:S\to\Z_{\geq0}$ indicated by labels at each $x\in S$.
-Each of these forms a matroid scheme.
+It is straightforward to check that for any matroid prescheme $\M=(S,\rk)$ and any $x\in S$, the restriction of $\rk$ to the Boolean lattice $S_{\leq x}$ satisfies \eqref{m1}--\eqref{m3}.
+This yields the following definition for our ``local'' matroids. \begin{definition} Let $\M=(S,\rk)$ be a matroid prescheme and $x\in S$.
+The \textbf{localization} of $\M$ at $x$ is the matroid $\M_x = (S_{\leq x},\rk|_{S_{\leq x}})$. \end{definition}

-Notice that the matroid scheme on the right of \Cref{fig:cw} is the only possible matroid scheme structure on that particular simplicial poset.
-Indeed, no atom $a$ can have $\rk(a)=0$ by \eqref{x4}, and no maximal element $u$ can have $\rk(u)=2$ by \eqref{x5}.
+\begin{example} \Cref{fig:ex} depicts the Hasse diagram of two simplicial posets $S$, and four examples of a function $\rk:S\to\Z_{\geq0}$ indicated by labels at each $x\in S$.
+Examples \eqref{fig:ex1} and \eqref{fig:ex2} are both matroid schemes.
+Notice that \eqref{fig:ex2} is the only possible matroid scheme structure on that particular simplicial poset.
+Indeed, no atom $a$ can have $\rk(a)=0$ by \eqref{x4}, and if a maximal element $u$ had $\rk(u)=2$ it would form a matroid prescheme but not a matroid scheme (see \eqref{fig:nox5}).